-In the template development of AnQi CMS, flexibly using various filters (Filters) can greatly facilitate our formatting of content.When you need to split a string into multiple parts by a specific delimiter and then further format each part (that is, each element of the array), such as converting them all to uppercase or lowercase, you cannot simply chain calls like you would for a single string.
+In Anqi CMS template development, flexibly using various filters (Filters) can greatly facilitate our formatting of content.When we encounter the need to split a string into multiple parts by a specific delimiter, and then to further format each part (that is, each element of the array) for example, to convert them all to uppercase or lowercase, we cannot simply chain calls like we do for a single string.

-To solve this problem, we need to change our way of thinking: sincesplitThe filter has successfully converted the string into an array containing multiple elements, so we just need to traverse the array and then apply the required formatting filter to each element of the array.
+We need to change our approach to solve this problem: sincesplitThe filter has successfully converted the string into an array containing multiple elements, so we just need to iterate through the array and apply the required formatting filter to each element separately.

-Firstly, we can usesettags tosplitThe result of the filter is stored in a variable, which helps improve the readability and organization of the template.
-For example, suppose we have a variablearticleTagswith the value"SEO, 营销, 内容运营"We can operate like this:
+First, we can usesetLabels willsplitThe result of the filter is stored in a variable, which helps to improve the readability and code organization of the template.
+For example, suppose we have a variablearticleTagsIts value is"SEO, 营销, 内容运营"We can operate like this:

 {% set tagsArray = articleTags|split:", " %}

-Now, we can useforin a loop to iterate overtagsArrayof each element.
-Inside the loop,forThe loop will provide a current element variable for each iteration (for exampleitem),at this point we can apply any string formatting filter to thisitemvariable.
+Next, we can useforto loop throughtagsArrayEach element in.
+Inside the loop,forThe loop will provide a current element variable for each iteration (for exampleitem), at this point we can apply any string formatting filter to thisitemvariable.

 For example, if we want to convert all labels to uppercase, we can do it like this: